 In 2015, Ricky was one of my math students.
 I had a poster on my wall that was “A Piece of Pi.”
-When he got bored during study hall, he would try to memorize a strand of pi digits, and kept adding on and adding on as the year went along.
+When Ricky got bored during study hall, he would try to memorize a strand of pi digits, and kept adding on, and on, and on as the year went along.
 I had no idea he was doing this.
-On Pi Day in 2015, another student said, “Hey, Mr. Mo, did you know Ricky knows like a ton of digits of Pi?”
+On Pi Day in 2015, another student said, “Hey, Mr. Mo, did you know Ricky memorized a lot of digits of Pi?”
 I did not.
 So later in the day when Ricky was in my room, I asked him about it.
-I was amazed!
-I wanted to make it a big deal so we video taped him.
+I was impressed!
 He had memorized 55 digits!
-Ever since then, I’ve shown this to my 6th graders and have challenged anyone interested to see how many they can memorize.
-If so, they join the “Pi Digits Hall of Fame!”
+Ever since then, I’ve shown this to my 6th graders and have challenged anyone wanting to join the “Pi Digits Hall of Fame” with memorizing 55, or more, digits to join.

 The Founding Father…